2024 Eskişehir stabbing: Investigation

 According to authorities, Küçükyetim had initially planned to carry out a bombing attack but changed his mind due to safety concerns at home.
 Küçükyetim also confessed to investigators that the driving force behind the attack was his hatred for humanity, and not religion.
 He stated, "I did this because I do not like people and wanted to make a noise".
-Küçükyetim also claimed that he felt inspired by a 16 year old from Eastern Europe he had contact with, the teenager shared plans to commit a school shooting in their own country and allegedly encouraged Küçükyetim's plot.
+Küçükyetim also claimed that he felt inspired by a 16-year-old from Eastern Europe he had contact with, who shared plans to commit a school shooting in their own country and allegedly encouraged Küçükyetim's plot.
 Cybercrime investigators were unable to identify this person.

 A psychiatric evaluation verified Küçükyetim's criminal responsibility, and an investigation found that he was fully aware of his actions.
-Prosecutors stated that his acts are ideologically motivated violence but not terrorism.
-Küçükyetim stated that he had no contact with any terrorist organizations and regretted the attack, he also revealed that he had tried to receive help from a hospital's psychiatric service about seven months prior to the attack in an effort to overcome his depression, but had stopped taking his medication afterward for unknown reasons.
+Prosecutors stated that his acts were ideologically motivated violence but not terrorism.
+Küçükyetim stated that he had no contact with any terrorist organizations and regretted the attack.
+He also revealed that he had tried to receive help from a hospital's psychiatric service about seven months prior to the attack in an effort to overcome his depression, but had stopped taking his medication afterward for unknown reasons.

-Authorities charged Küçükyetim with five counts of “premeditated attempted murder” and “creating fear and panic among the public.”, he faces a maximum sentence of 108 years in prison if convicted (20 for each attempted murder, 8 for creating fear and panic).
-A local Turkish court imposed a ban on media coverage of the event until the investigation is completed.
-A 17-year-old high school student was alleged to have been involved in the incident, though due to his status as a minor his charges are not known and he was not put in custody.
+Authorities charged Küçükyetim with five counts of “premeditated attempted murder” and “creating fear and panic among the public”.
+The prosecution sought a maximum sentence of 108 years imprisonment (20 for each attempted murder, 8 for creating fear and panic).
+The Eskişehir court imposed a ban on media coverage of the event until the investigation was completed.
+A 17-year-old high school student was alleged to have been involved in the incident, though due to his status as a minor his charges were not made known and he was not put in custody.
+One page of Küçükyetim‘s manifesto included an image of the two Columbine perpetrators in the school cafeteria.